maciejjankowski/learn-to-code/basics/coding quiz.md

 # Overview
-check coding basics
+## check coding basics

-variable, what is, how use
+* variable, what is, how use
 what would happen:
 42 = x
 x = 42
 x = x + 5

-how to see the value? print
+* how to check the variable's value? print

-how to get value from user? input
+* how to get value from user? input

-what if array= [1,2,3]
+* array= [1,2,3]
 array[1] = ?

-dictionary
+* dictionary

-if, else
+* if, else

-loop - for, while - how to use? what if
+* loop - for, while - how to use? what if
 ````java
 for int i=0; i< 10;i++
   print i